monzo/code-of-conduct/README.md

 For other violations, we’ll follow these steps -

-**First offence:** we’ll issue a formal warning, through the community or a Slack Direct Message.
+**First offence:** we’ll issue a formal warning.
 Whenever a warning is issued, we will refer back to this document and indicate the part of the Code of Conduct we feel has been breached.

 **Second offence:** a further warning will be issued, in stronger terms.
 Offenders will be reminded of the consequences of continuing to break the Code of Conduct - which can include suspension or removal from the Community.

 **Third offence**: we will take an action.
-This can be a short-term suspension (for repeated misbehaviour), a long-term suspension (for repeated misbehaviour on a large scale, or a significant incident), or outright removal from the Community forum and Slack channel (for extremely serious situations).
+This can be a short-term suspension (for repeated misbehaviour), a long-term suspension (for repeated misbehaviour on a large scale, or a significant incident), or outright removal from the Community forum (for extremely serious situations).

 **For future offences,** if - following a suspension - the user returns and continues to be disruptive and act contrary to the above agreements, a full removal will be implemented without warning.